gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 Update the Gatsby project's `package.json` to also include a `deploy` run script which invokes `gh-pages` with two important command arguments:

 1. `-d public` - specifies the directory in which the built files exist and will be pushed as a source to GitHub pages
-2. `-r URL` - the GitHub repository URL, including the use of a GitHub token to be able to push changes to the `gh-pages` branch, in the form of `https://$GH_TOKEN@github.com/<github username>/<github repository name>.git`
+2. `-r URL` - the GitHub repository URL, including the use of the secret GitHub token (as a secret environment variable)  to be able to push changes to the `gh-pages` branch, in the form of `https://$GH_TOKEN@github.com/<github username>/<github repository name>.git`

 Here's an example: